 Prenatal Diagnosis (PND)

-It may be possible to test an unborn child to see if it has Birt-Hogg-Dubé syndrome.
+It may be possible to test an unborn child to see if they have BHD.
 If you are researching this option, you may see it called prenatal testing or prenatal genetic diagnosis as well.

 Prenatal diagnosis is not universally available and you should consult your doctor or genetic counsellor if you would like to locate a lab that does prenatal testing.